Jenny (orangutan)

 Lady Jane, known as Jenny, (c.
-1834 – 28 May 1839) was an orangutan kept in captivity in London Zoo between November 1837 and her death in May 1839.
+1834 – 28 May 1839) was a Bornean orangutan kept in captivity in London Zoo between November 1837 and her death in May 1839.
 She was the first of her species at the Zoo and is remembered for her meeting with the naturalist Charles Darwin who compared her reactions to those of a human child.
 The experience reinforced Darwin's view that human beings were "created from animals".
 He wrote in his notebook that after meeting an animal like Jenny, no man could "boast of his proud preeminence".

 Early life

 Jenny arrived at London Zoo from Borneo in November 1837, after being sold by a returning sailor called Mr Moss for £150.
 She was three years old at the time and the first orangutan to be shown at the zoo, where she was placed in a heated giraffe house.
 She wore human clothing and learned to drink tea.

 Jenny on the cover of The Penny Magazine, 1838.

 The Female Orang – Utan (A possibly later "Jenny" sitting in a chair by Henry Stacy Marks. n.d.)